CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 ## What is R Shiny?

 The Shiny package in [CRAN](https://cran.r-project.org/web/packages/shiny/index.html) is a web application framework for R. Obviously, the idea of creating an application with statistical purposes is not new at all, in fact, there are many projects related with the development of [Applet](http://www.rossmanchance.com/applets/).
-However, this tool require high knowledge of web programming, while Shiny mitigates this drawback by nesting R functions that assemble a complete Application.
+However, this tool requires high knowledge of web programming, while Shiny mitigates this drawback by nesting R functions that assemble a complete Application.

 ![](/figure/source/2018-06-19-introduction-Shiny/cran.png)